NixVegas/pcb/README.md

 the output of that and put it into a replacement location in the KiCad PCB project.
 I usually draw a zone and then manually replace it, then copy-paste the generated component containing solder mask and Ctrl-move on top of it.

+## Colorful silkscreens

+Currently unsupported, even though JLCPCB has supported them since [early 2025](https://jlcpcb.com/blog/multi-color-silkscreen-pcb) and it would be neat to use the exact NixOS colors with a white ENIG PCB.
+In the meantime, the blue PCB design looks close enough.

+We package [JLC-FCTS-RE](https://github.com/Xerbo/JLC-FCTS-RE) with a patch to allow choosing the IV and key for decryption.
+Note [this Mastodon thread](https://mastodon.social/@arturo182/111372039141259892).
+If you'd like to decrypt a valid export, you can set a breakpoint and click the Gerber export button from EasyEDA (search the JS sources for `-----BEGIN PUBLIC KEY-----` to collect them from the web frontend).

+Note that _both_ IV and key are encrypted with [RSA-OAEP](https://datatracker.ietf.org/doc/html/rfc8017#section-7.1), so you can't decrypt the files afterwards without setting breakpoints on the frontend or otherwise logging out the IV and key.
+Encryption is simpler than decryption since the public key is known and JLC-FCTS-RE simply generates a random IV and key.

+The larger problem is that there isn't currently a way to generate silkscreen SVGs that are actually valid.
+All attempts have so far resulted in breaking JLCPCB's preview, even if the gerbers are modified in-place to look like they were produced by EasyEDA.
+Check the commit history for previous attempts.

+There likely needs to be a more complex build step to generate these SVGs from the combination of a background base layer, edge cuts, and silkscreen zones knocked out by the solder mask layer, on both sides of the board.
+While it all seems doable from KiCad, all the pieces aren't working together yet.

 ## Fabrication playbook